 11. What data protection obligations do you have?

-Without limiting your obligations and our rights above, in respect of any Customer Personal Data you provide or make available to us pursuant to these Term you represent and warrant to us that, acting as Controller, you will:
+In respect of any Customer Personal Data you provide or make available to us pursuant to these Terms, you represent and warrant to us that, acting as Controller, you:

-- ensure that you have in place appropriate technical and organisational measures, to ensure an appropriate level of security to protect against Personal Data Breaches;
+- will ensure that you have in place appropriate technical and organisational measures, to ensure an appropriate level of security to protect against personal data breaches;

-- notify Revolut immediately upon becoming aware of a Personal Data Breach which affects the Shared Personal Data, and cooperate in good faith and assist Revolut in complying with its obligations under relevant data protection laws in respect of any such personal data breach; and
+- will notify Revolut without undue delay after becoming aware of a personal data breach which affects the Customer Personal Data, and cooperate in good faith and assist Revolut in complying with its obligations under relevant data protection laws in respect of any such personal data breach; and

 - maintain complete and accurate records and information to demonstrate its compliance with any relevant data protection laws.